 Arthur Murray is proud to form part of the social and cultural mix in the City of Orange.
 Our studio is conveniently located at 1601 E. Lincoln Ave., near the Costa Mesa Freeway.
 We feature a selection of classes throughout the day — including evening classes held after business hours — and can easily accommodate most schedules.
 For more information on our $20 introductory lessons, contact us today.

-Cities That the Arthur Murray Orange Studio Serves
+Surrounding Cities That the Arthur Murray Orange Studio Serves